St. Charles is making plans to improve a key gateway into the city: Fifth Street between Boone's Lick Road and First Capitol.

 "The vision is that it'll be a mixed-used along the corridor to where there is commercial and residential," he said.

 Construction on the Fifth Street road improvements is expected to begin in summer 2014.

 For now, the multi-modal transportation hub plan is being reevaluated.

 Director of Economic Development and Tourism David Leezer said the city is considering the best use for the former Mary Rents property at 435 Boone's Lick.
 The city purchased the Mary Rents building in April 2012 and demolished it in late 2012.

-In December, the city council decided to invest $30,000 in improving the current Greater St. Charles Convention and Visitors Bureau on Main Street, rather than put it toward building something new at 435 Boone's Lick.
+In December, in improving the current Greater St. Charles Convention and Visitors Bureau on Main Street, rather than put it toward building something new at 435 Boone's Lick.